-During 2017, the Head of Operational & Conduct Risk Assessment has been the key function holder for the Solvency II compliance function.
-OCRM reports to the Aegon Group CRO and is responsible for ensuring that the risk profile is managed in line with risk tolerance.
-The regulatory compliance function supports the Head of OCRM in meeting its responsibilities as Solvency II key function holder for Compliance.
-In 2018, it is the intention to transfer the responsibility for the Solvency II compliance function to the head of Regulatory Compliance (reporting to the Group's General Counsel).
+During 2018, the responsibility for the Solvency II compliance function was transferred from the Head of Operational & Conduct Risk Management to the Head of Regulatory Compliance (reporting to the Group's General Counsel).
 For more details about the compliance function reference is made to section B.4 Internal control system.